Proxati/llm_proxy/README.md

 ## Features

-* Easy Installation: Easy to deploy and run with a single compiled binary.
+✅ Easy Installation: Easy to deploy and run with a single compiled binary.
-* High Performance: Written in Go, the proxy is fast and efficient.
+✅ High Performance: Written in Go, the proxy is fast and efficient.
+✅ Exact Match Caching: If the request body has been previously processed, future responses will be dispatched from an embedded BoltDB database.
-* Caching and Logging: Save all requests and responses for various use cases:
+✅ Logging: Save all API requests and responses to disk as JSON files.

-  * Fine-tune Models
-  * Security Auditing
-  * Debugging
-  * Academic Reproducibility
+### Upcoming Features

+🔲 OpenTelemetry trace exporting to various APM platforms 🔲 Semantic Caching
+🔲 Grounding & Moderation
+🔲 Streaming Mode (currently only supports stream=false)

 ## How to install and run the proxy